Tech CareersRelocationEuropeLast updated: Jun 1, 2024

 The Raw Salary Gap

-It is no secret that Silicon Valley salaries dwarf European compensation.
-A senior software engineer in San Francisco easily commands a base salary of $180,000 to $250,000, not including stock grants.
-In Amsterdam, the equivalent role ranges from €80,000 to €110,000.
-On paper, that looks like a devastating pay cut.
-But is it?
+It is no secret that Silicon Valley compensation dwarfs European salaries.
+According to Levels.fyi, a senior software engineer in San Francisco easily commands a base salary of $180,000 to $250,000, not including stock grants (RSUs).
+In Amsterdam, an equivalent senior role typically ranges from €80,000 to €115,000.

 Live Cost of Living Comparison